bates64/papermario-dx/README.md

 ## How do I modify assets?

 Assets dumped from the game are placed in `assets/us/`.
 You should not modify the dumped assets directly.
 Instead, any files you modify should be placed in `assets/dx/`, which will override the dumped assets when the game is built.
+When searching for an asset, `./configure` looks under `assets/dx/` first, then `/assets/us/`.
+You can change this behaviour by modifying the `asset_stack` in `ver/us/splat.yaml`.

-When adding a new file to `assets/dx/`, make sure
+**Whenever you add a new file you must run `./configure` again to update the build.**

 ## Does it support Star Rod?